Bangi (surname)

 Bangi is a surname originating from the Gujarat Surat district of India.
 The name Bangi is believed to have derived from a term for individuals who call fellow Muslims to mosque to perform prayer known as giving Azaan.
 Many Kokan Muslims in Maharashtra and people in other beliefs have this surname.
-In Piplol and Rajewadiv (Maharashtra) there are more than 5000 Kokanis with Bangi as surname.
+In Piplol and Rajewadiv (Maharashtra) there are more than 5000 Konkanis with Bangi as surname.